isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * Fees: SGD 42.80 (incl.
 GST)
 * Closing date for registration: 26 July (or when webinar is fully subscribed)
 * [Registration Form](https://form.gov.sg/62b29f4bf75c200012082707)

+<a id="28Jul-ta-id"></a>
+#### **Law 101 for Tax Professionals: An Introduction to selected Intellectual Property Rights - Copyright and Confidential Information (including Data)**
+**28 Jul | 3.00 p.m. to 5.00 p.m.**

+This webinar will cover:

+*   Introduction to Copyright and Confidential Information
+*   How to obtain such IP rights
+*   Managing such IP rights
+*   Enforcement

+Admin details:

+* The webinar will be conducted via Zoom
+* Date: 28 July 2022
+* Time: 3.00pm to 5.00pm
+* Closing date for registration: 20 July (or when webinar is fully subscribed)
+* RSVP Form

+**About the speaker**
+**Jevon Louis** heads the Intellectual Property (IP), Technology and Data practice at Shook Lin & Bok LLP and is experienced in both contentious and non-contentious matters across multiple industries.
+Jevon also advises on intangible asset strategies, such as the creation, management and commercialisation of IP assets, and using IP data to obtain actionable business intelligence.

 <a id="21Jul-ta-id"></a>